ASPP/pelita/doc/source/writing_player.rst

 In general, the ``CTFUniverse`` you receive is noisy.
-This means that you can only obtain an accurate fix on the enemy bots if they are within 5 squares maze distance.
-Otherwise the position is noisy with a uniform radius of 5 squares maze distance.
+This means that you can only obtain an accurate fix on the enemy bots if they are within 5 squares maze distance (otherwise, the position is noisy with a uniform radius of 5 squares maze distance).
 These two values may lead to confusing values: for example if the bot is 6 squares away, but the added noise of 4 squares towards your bot, make it appear as if it were only 2 squares away.
 Thus, you can check if a bot position is noisy using the ``noisy`` attribute of the bot instance, in